-The Club Welfare Officer (CWO) will listen confidentially* to any issue that may arise, and endeavour to support your individual needs and wellbeing.
-If you have any queries or concerns, we encourage you to contact our Club Welfare Officer and discuss your concern(s) directly with them.
-The current Club Welfare Officer is Paul Barter and he is available to offer help and advice.
+The Club Welfare Officers (CWO) will listen confidentially* to any issue that may arise, and endeavour to support your individual needs and wellbeing.
+If you have any queries or concerns, we encourage you to contact our Club Welfare Officers and discuss your concern(s) directly with them.
+The current Club Welfare Officers are Tim Vialls and Maggie Gellersjo, and they are available to offer help and advice.

 Welfare – what it means